iShafayet/baselib/README.md

 ### `AsyncCondition#eval expression`

-the `eval()` method takes any value which is immediately evaluated to find out whether it's truthy or falsy.
+the `eval` method takes any value which is immediately evaluated to find out whether it's truthy or falsy.

 ### `AsyncCondition#then functionToCall`

-the `then()` method takes a function as a parameter.
-The provided function is invoked if the value provided to `eval()` is truthy. functionToCall will receive a single parameter which is a function.
+the `then` method takes a function as a parameter.
+The provided function is invoked if the value provided to `eval` is truthy. `functionToCall` will receive a single parameter which is a function.
 Call it to signal the end of operation.

 ### `AsyncCondition#else functionToCall`

-the `else()` method takes a function as a parameter.
-The provided function is invoked if the value provided to `eval()` is falsy. functionToCall will receive a single parameter which is a function.
+the `else` method takes a function as a parameter.
+The provided function is invoked if the value provided to `eval` is falsy. `functionToCall` will receive a single parameter which is a function.
 Call it to signal the end of operation.

 ### `AsyncCondition#finally functionToCall`

 the `finally()` method takes a function as a parameter.
 The provided function is invoked only after the operation of either `then()` or `else()` has been finished.

-example:
+**Example:**

 ```coffee-script
 c1 = new AsyncCondition